A Mighty Girl's top picks of stories starring Mighty Girl witches for children and teens.

 From Hermione Granger and Luna Lovegood, to Minerva McGonagall and Tonks, there are plenty of inspiring women who made their mark in the history of the Wizarding World!
 This full-color guidebook celebrates all the female characters of the Harry Potter and Fantastic Beasts franchises, complete with fun facts, photographs of iconic movie moments, and more.
 There are even specific tributes to girls who ruled on the Quidditch pitch, women who ran Hogwarts, and even the Wizarding World's dastardly female villains.
 It's the perfect handbook for anyone who's dreamed of getting their Hogwarts letter!

 In Mup's world, the raggedy witches are the enforcers for a tyrannical queen who has outlawed most magic — Mup's grandmother.
 And when her Aunty dies, the raggedy witches come for Mup's family and spirit away her father.
 Mup and her mother decide to leave the ordinary world and journey through the Witches Borough to rescue him... but it won't be easy.
 Everything is off-balance, and even Mam and Mup herself start to seem off-kilter.
 Even if Mup can retrieve her father, will she ever be the same?
 The first book of a trilogy about family and forbidden magic, this book takes fantasy tropes and gives them a new twist.
-Mup's story continues in The Little Grey Girl.
+Mup's story continues in The Little Grey Girl and concludes in The Promise Witch.

 13-year-old Moth Hush has always wanted to be a witch — and when she accidentally silences two eighth-grade bullies on Halloween, she discovers that she already is.
 It turns out that Moth's mother, Calendula, fled to the realm of Hecate with her coven during a 17th century witch hunt, only to rebel later and choose to live in the real world.
 Calendula is slow to teach Moth more, and when she meets a talking black cat and falls through her mother's diary into Hecate, Moth won't just learn about magic: she'll also unravel complicated aspects of history, identity, and family.
 With the perfect balance of thoughtfulness and humor, this graphic novel is a charming tale of teen rebellion and family love.